SonalRajendra/Numerical_Methods_Analysis/README.md

 This repository contains numerical methods analysis and implementations using Python.
 The project explores various mathematical functions and optimization techniques using `spotPython`.
 It includes contour plots, variable importance analysis, and function evaluations.

 ## 📂 Project Structure
-- `src/` - Contains the main optimization script.
+- `src/` - Contains the main script.
 - `notebook_result/` - Jupyter Notebook in pdf for visualization.